1. Cruise along the Blue Ridge Parkway

 6. Relax with a drink at the Battery Park Book Exchange

 A combined used book store/champagne bar in the heart of downtown, Battery Park has become one of the city's more popular tourist attractions.
 Featuring thousands and thousands of books in a gorgeous setting, this is the best place downtown to enjoy a drink in a unique setting.

 Bibliophiles will love scanning through rare and unique hard to find books, all while sipping on a delicious glass of wine, champagne, or coffee.
-Additionally, a small selection of snacks to accompany your drink include a delicious local hummus plate and a cheese board.
+Additionally, a small selection of snacks are available including a delicious local hummus plate and a cheese board.

-Note - on one disappointing note, the staff can be quite rude, even more so on a busy day.
+Note - on one disappointing note, the staff can be quite rude, even more so during the busy season.